margaret/haskellbook-exercises/ch03/exercises.md

   c.
 I think this is okay.

   d.
 This is wrong.
 You could do `["hello"] ++ [" world"]` to get a list `["hello", " world"]` with the two strings or else do `"hello" ++ " world"` to get `"hello world"`.

+  e.
+I think the parameters are backwards.
+Should be `"hello" !!
+4`

+  f.
+I think this is okay.

+  g.
+I think this should be `take 4 "lovely"`

+  h.
+I think this is okay.

+2. Matching to output

+  a.
+[6, 12, 18]

+  b. "rainbow"

+  c.
+10

+  d.
+"Jules"

+  e.
+[2, 3, 5, 6, 8, 9]

+# Building functions

+a) `"Curry is awesome!"`

+b) `"Curry is awesome!" !!
+4`

+c) `drop 9 "Curry is awesome!"`